So who are these frustrating little critters?

 If you’ve never actually seen a vole, it’s not surprising.
-The 7-inch-long rodent also known as a meadow mouse is rather shy.
-Yet evidence of the pests’ presence is unmistakable: There maze of 2-inch-wide tunnels leads to dying plants and displaced grasses.
-So don’t wait to roll up the welcome mat!
-Follow these do-it-yourself control methods before you’re faced with a full-scale vole invasion.Educate Yourself on Voles Protect Your Root Ball,
+The small rodent, also known as a meadow mouse, is rather shy.
+Yet evidence of the pests’ presence is unmistakable: a maze of 2-inch-wide tunnels that lead to dying plants and displaced grass.
+Don’t wait to roll up the welcome mat!
+Vole King offers proactive protection to deter these critters from damaging your beautiful landscape!

-Vole's have a vegetarian diet which consists of plant crown, seeds, tubers, tree needles, bark, various green vegetation such as grass and clover.
+Voles have a vegetarian diet which consists of plant crown/roots, seeds, tubers, fruit, tree needles, bark, and various green vegetation such as grass and clover.
 They also love to nibble on tasty bulbs.
 Voles prefer not to feed in the open, they eat what they find during their tunneling.
 Vole colonies feed 24 hours a day, and rest between feedings.